 The addition of the well researched physical benefits to health and wellbeing makes singing so good for everyone.
 Specialising in Acapella singing she uses material from folk traditions from around the world.
 Also composing her own solo material and for choirs and community theatre.

 Mary has performed at festivals cross the Uk including Glastonbury and Wicker-man.
 She composes for community theatre projects and works with arts organisations such as Snape Music, Suffolk Art Link and Creative Arts East.

 Mary was part of a team of practitioners working on the SALT Music Project.
 A two year action research project to find a joint way of working with early years music specialists and Speech and Language Specialists to help young children with speech and language delay.

-2012-2014 was also the year that She joined Sing Your Heart Out (SYHO).
+In 2012-2014 She joined Sing Your Heart Out (SYHO).
 SYHO provides singing workshops for mental health service users in Norwich, Attleborough, Kings Lynn.
 In 2012 SYHO was awarded the Queens Award for Voluntary Service.
 An MBE for volunteer groups.